giantswarm/docs/src/content/advanced/egress-ip-address-azure/index.md

   - How can I customize the public IP address for egress traffic on Azure?
 ---

-# Setting an egress IP address on Azure

 Giant Swarm's workload clusters on Azure use [NAT gateways](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) to provide internet access to worker nodes.

 By default, a new dedicated [public IPv4 address](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses) is created during the workload cluster setup process to be used as the public